 DATA PROTECTION CONSULTANCY SERVICES

-We have delivered many GDPR compliance projects, some of our clients include ambulance service, large retailer, cinema chain, local authorities, schools and more.
+We have delivered many GDPR compliance projects.
+Our clients include ambulance service, large retailers, cinema chains, local authorities, and schools, among others.

-We have qualified lawyers, GDPR practitioners, information security experts, qualified trainers and business analysts ready to deliver your project.
+Our experts are ready to deliver your project.
+We have qualified lawyers, GDPR practitioners, information security experts, qualified trainers, and business analysts ready to help.

 PEACE OF MIND

-By outsourcing this service ensures that you are confident that no stone will be left unturned.
-Our team of lawyers, business analysts and project managers are always here to help.
+Outsourcing this data protection service ensures your confidence that no stone will be left unturned.
+Our expert team are always here to help.

 HERE WHEN YOU NEED US

-You will have a dedicated project manager updating you every step of the way and providing you with weekly reports on the progress of the project.
+You will have a dedicated project manager updating you every step of the way and providing you with weekly progress reports.

-Every organisation’s remediation package will be different and based upon its needs, priorities, and information governance maturity levels.
+Every organisation’s data protection package will be different and based upon its needs, priorities, and information governance maturity levels.